Your trusted source for computer chess information!

 Many thanks to the following brilliant people who helped/guided me (either directly or indirectly) in countless ways with their work:

-• Ron Murawski – Horizon and LOTS of helpful comments and suggestions, plus guidance in my first trips in 64-bit land
+• Ron Murawski – Horizon and LOTS of helpful comments and suggestions, plus guidance in my first trips in 64-bit land, plus hosting this site!

 • Ed Schröder and Jeroen Noomen – ProDeo Opening Book